Is Your Pregnancy Starting To Leave You Feeling Run Down?

 Keeping hydrated is super important for everyone to maintain good energy levels and alertness, but especially for pregnant women.
 Both you and baby need lots of water to keep things in working order.
 Reducing liquids can lead to another toilet problem – constipation.
 So, it’s a catch 22; drink more, pee more, or drink less and feel tired, bunged up and run down.
 Drinking water little and often is the best way to keep feeling well.

 Feeling run down while out and about can leave you feeling pretty groggy.
 That’s why it might be a good idea to keep a few trusty essentials in your bag for a little pick-me-up.
 Feeling low on energy?
 Keep a few oat-based bars or flapjacks in your bag.
 You can reach for them in an instant, they have a long shelf life, so can realistically stay in your bag for months, and because they are made primarily from oats, they will fill you up and release energy slowly and steadily.

 Feeling too hot and bothered or tired?
 Pop a cooling facial spritz in your bag to keep you feeling fresh and awake!
 It’s amazing how a little spritz can liven you up!
 There are so many amazing brands to choose from, just ask at your local pharmacy.
 And while you’re there, pick up a tube of Cymex to soothe sore, cracked lips.
 One sure sign of feeling run down is dry lips.
-Cymex not only soothes away the dryness, but can also be used on cold sores, and it’s totally safe to use during pregnancy.
+Cymex, a topical cream for external use, not only soothes away dryness, but can be used on cold sores, and is suitable to use during pregnancy.
 If you have had cold sores in the past, you may be more susceptible to them while you’re pregnant.
 Cold sores tend to appear when you are feeling run down, so by keeping a tube of Cymex in your handbag, you’ll be well prepared.